ClaireGuerin/mesa-library/examples/bank_reserves/Readme.md

 ## Interactive Model Run

-To run the model interactively, use `mesa runserver` in this directory:
+To run the model interactively, move into this directory, and use `mesa runserver` from the terminal:

 ```
     $ mesa runserver
 ```

 Then open your browser to [http://127.0.0.1:8521/](http://127.0.0.1:8521/), select the model parameters, press Reset, then Start.

+Alternatively, run `python run.py` or `python3 run.py`.

 ## Batch Run